rashidasohail/Library-Management-System/README.md

 # Library Management System

 **Objective**
-The objective of this system is to develop a computerized system to maintain all the daily work of the library.
+The objective of this system was to develop a computerized system to maintain all the daily work of the library.

 **Modules**
 Divided into two modules